ml4economics/classification/README.md

 * [Python with scikit-learn](python)
 * [TensorFlow](tensorflow)

 If you want to run the algorithms with Weka or KNIME, you will need a local installation of the software.
 For the other tools, several example implementations are available as [Jupyter Notebooks](https://jupyter.org/).
-You **do not need any installation** if you run the notebooks with the links below.
-The will a Jupyter environment on the [Binder](https://mybinder.org) cloud service.
+You **do not need any installation** if you use the links below.
+They will a Jupyter environment on the [Binder](https://mybinder.org) cloud service and you can access the notebooks through your browser.
 If you insist on running Jupyter locally, you'll need to install a few things.
 [Run Jupyter Notebooks locally](JupyterNotebooks.md) has more information on that.

-## Jupyter Notebooks
-Example implementations for several algorithms are available as [Jupyter Notebooks](https://jupyter.org/) on [Binder](https://mybinder.org).
-To run the notebooks locally check out the instructions for [running Jupyter notebooks locally](JupyterNotebooks.md).

 ## Example Notebooks